 Definitions.
 The following terms are defined as follows:

-“Anchor Location” means the usual meeting place of the NSRSSD Board at the offices of the District at Summit County Courthouse in Summit County, Utah.
+“Anchor Location” means the usual meeting place of the SBCD Board in Summit County, Utah.

-“Meeting Administrator” means the Chair of the Board, the Director of the District, or another employee of the District specifically assigned and designated to operate the electronic conference equipment at the anchor location to assure that all members of the Board are continuously able to participate in the electronic meeting and to advise the party conducting the meeting of the initiation, recess, if appropriate, or adjournment of the meeting.
+“Meeting Administrator” means the Chair, the Manager, or other person specifically assigned and designated to operate the electronic conference equipment at the Anchor Location to assure that all Board Members are continuously able to participate in the electronic meeting and to advise the party conducting the meeting of the initiation, recess, if appropriate, or adjournment of the meeting.

-“Electronic Meeting” means a public meeting of the Board convened and conducted by means of a telephonic conference device or other electronic means, allowing each member of the Board to call to the anchor location and participate concurrently with all other members of the Board in the conduct of the meeting.
+“Electronic Meeting” means a public meeting of the Board convened and conducted by means of a telephonic conference device or other electronic means, allowing each Board Member to call to the Anchor Location and participate concurrently with all other Board Members in the conduct of the meeting.

 Notice of Electronic Meetings.
 The Board shall convene electronic meetings when necessary pursuant to specific public notice of an electronic meeting by posting written notice of the electronic meeting at the Anchor Location and providing written or electronic notice to the media as otherwise provided by law.
 Notice of the electronic meeting shall also be provided to each member of the Board at least 24 hours before the meeting, including a description of how members will be connected to the electronic meeting.
-The notice to members of the Board shall indicate the telephone number required for participation and any access codes necessary to make an electronic meeting conference available to members of the Board.
+The notice to the Board Members shall indicate the telephone number or contact information required for participation and any access codes necessary to make an electronic meeting conference available to the Board Members.

 Quorum Verification.
-Before an electronic meeting may be called to order, all members of the Board shall be given an opportunity to participate in the meeting and no electronic meeting shall be convened unless the quorum of the Board is able to participate either in person or electronically in the meeting.
+Before an electronic meeting may be called to order, all Board Members shall be given an opportunity to participate in the meeting and no electronic meeting shall be convened unless the quorum of the Board is able to participate either in person or electronically in the meeting.

 Public Attendance.
-Each electronic meeting shall be convened by the meeting administrator by announcing the parties present at the meeting and by making available to members of the public at the Anchor Location an amplified speaker enabling members of the public to hear the comments of Board members and the conduct of the meeting.
+Each electronic meeting shall be convened by the Meeting Administrator by announcing the parties present at the meeting and by making available to members of the public at the Anchor Location an amplified speaker enabling members of the public to hear the comments of Board Members and the conduct of the meeting.

 Conduct of the Meeting.
-Upon determining that a sufficient number of the Board are present for the electronic meeting to be convened and members of the public can adequately hear the comments of all members of the Board, the Chair or other Board member conducting the meeting shall formally convene the meeting and take a roll call of those participating.
-The Chair or other Board member conducting the meeting shall provide opportunity for each matter on the agenda to be presented and shall, in an order determined by the Chair, request comments one at a time from those members of the Board participating by name to enable each Board member an opportunity to comment, question, or otherwise, participate in the meeting.
-Individual Board members may request permission to be recognized for further comments, questions, or statements as the meeting progresses.
+Upon determining that a quorum of the Board is present for the electronic meeting to be convened and members of the public can adequately hear the comments of all Board Members, the Chair or other Board Member conducting the meeting shall formally convene the meeting and take a roll call of those Board Members participating.
+The Chair or other Board Member conducting the meeting shall provide opportunity for each matter on the agenda to be presented and shall, in an order determined by the Chair, request comments one at a time from those members of the Board participating by name to enable each Board Member an opportunity to comment, question, or otherwise, participate in the meeting.
+Individual Board Members may request permission to be recognized for further comments, questions, or statements as the meeting progresses.

 Compliance with Law.
 In all other respects, electronic or telephonic meetings shall be conducted, recorded, and minutes shall be kept as required by law for all other open and public meetings, or for all other record keeping purposes of the District.